cda-tum/mmft-gradient-generator/README.md

 ![Example Gradient Generator Design](img/mf-gradient-generator.png?raw=true)

+## Usage

+The application is available on the [CDA webseite](https://www.cda.cit.tum.de/app/gradient-generator/).

+## Development Usage

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm run build`

+Builds the (optimized) app for production to the `build` folder.

+## References

-For more information, please check out the relevant research papers:
+For more information, please check out the following research paper:

 > G. Fink, T. Mitteramskogler, M. A. Hintermüller, B. Jakoby, and R. Wille.
 Automatic Design of Microfluidic Gradient Generators.
 IEEE Access, 2022.
 [PDF](https://ieeexplore.ieee.org/document/9732435).